sharondrinkwaard/surfers-paradise/README.md

 - Click either <strong>Enable Automatic Deploys</strong> for automatic deployment when you push updates to Github.

 - Select the correct branch for deployment from the drop-down menu and click <strong>Deploy Branch</strong> for manual deployment.
+14. Wait for the deployment to be finished and then view your site.

 ## Credits